shivakumargourimath/CODSOFT/README.md

 # CODSOFT
-In this repository I'm sharing my CodSoft internship tasks
+In this repository I shared my CodSoft internship tasks